tenzir/tenzir/INSTALL.md

-To make sure that the freshly built libstdc++ will be used, you may have to adapt the `(DY)LD_LIBRARY_PATH` to include `$PREFIX/lib` (plus `$PREFIX/lib64` for some architectures.)
+To make sure that the freshly built libstdc++ will be used, you may have to adapt the `(DY)LD_LIBRARY_PATH` to include `$PREFIX/lib` (plus `$PREFIX/lib64` for some architectures).
 Also make sure that the new GCC is in your `$PATH`, ready to picked up by subsequent dependency configurations.

-Before proceeding, you may find it useful to set the following environment
-variables:

-    export PREFIX=/path/to/installation-prefix

 ### [Boost](http://www.boost.org)